po1sigala/live/02-Lesson-Plans/Full-Time/11-Week/03-Day/03-Day-LessonPlan.md

   * ☝️ How does this project relate to your career goals?

   * 🙋 Most modern apps require developers to handle user input and store data.
 Increasingly, apps are also personalized, with each user having access to their own data stored in accounts.
-This homework is an opportunity to practice the fundamental skills of implementing a GraphQL API in a full-stack MERN app and using authentication to personalize the experience for each user.
+This Challenge is an opportunity to practice the fundamental skills of implementing a GraphQL API in a full-stack MERN app and using authentication to personalize the experience for each user.

-* Ask TAs to direct students to the Homework Requirements found in `02-Homework/README.md`.
+* Ask TAs to direct students to the Challenge Requirements found in `02-Challenge/README.md`.

 ### 5. FLEX (30 min)

-* This time can be utilized for reviewing key topics learned so far in this unit or getting started on the homework.
+* This time can be utilized for reviewing key topics learned so far in this module or getting started on the Challenge.

 ### 6. Instructor Do: Stoke Curiosity (10 min)

-* Open the [Unit 22 slide deck](https://docs.google.com/presentation/d/1j5Y-MLor_nfMfQA3Znt_MOTRPAVRbsRFGFFt38iN6p4/edit?usp=sharing) and follow these prompts on their corresponding slides:
+* Open the [Module 22 slide deck](https://docs.google.com/presentation/d/1-3k49f8V-tRaTefWpSrXlts2wEcBC9lKOE0MQtkl_ig/edit?usp=sharing) and follow these prompts on their corresponding slides:

   * **State Management in React**

-    * This unit will be an introduction to state management using React and Redux.
+    * This module will be an introduction to state management using React and Redux.
 In today's class, we will cover providers, consumers, reducers, and actions.

   * **Pure vs. Impure Functions**